carpentries/instructor-training/01-mental-models.md

 ## Cognitive Development

+> It ain't what you don't know that gets you into trouble.
+> It's what you know for sure that just ain't so.
+> - Mark Twain

 *   mental models
     *   ball and spring model of molecules
     *   computer memory is a lot more complex than my usual mental model